rust-lang/reference/src/attributes/limits.md

 ## The `type_length_limit` attribute

-The *`type_length_limit` attribute* limits the maximum size of a type constructed during monomorphization.
-It is applied at the crate level, and uses the [_MetaNameValueStr_] syntax to set the limit based on the number of type substitutions within the type.
-The default value is 1048576.
+The *`type_length_limit` attribute* limits the maximum number of type substitutions made when constructing a concrete type during monomorphization.
+It is applied at the [crate] level, and uses the [_MetaNameValueStr_] syntax to set the limit based on the number of type substitutions.

+> Note: The default in `rustc` is 1048576.

 ```rust,ignore
 #![type_length_limit = "8"]